ppy/osu-wiki/news/2021-12-08-new-featured-artist-tedjimo yomigy.md

 ![](https://assets.ppy.sh/artists/223/header.jpg)

-**Tedjimo yomigY** incorporates a *ton* of different inspirations in their one-of-a-kind style, ranging from Nintendo game soundtracks to waltz music to rock 'n' roll.
-A few of their songs in collaboration with "yoa (dawn-system)" have made their way into other games like *SOUND VOLTEX* and *Muse Dash*, securing **Tedjimo yomigY** spot in the minds of rhythm gamers.
+**Tedjimo yomigY** incorporates a ton of different inspirations in their one-of-a-kind style, ranging from Nintendo game soundtracks to waltz music to rock 'n' roll.
+A few of their songs in collaboration with "yoa (dawn-system)" have made their way into other games like *SOUND VOLTEX* and *Muse Dash*, securing **Tedjimo yomigY**'s spot in the minds of rhythm gamers.

 Each and every one of the **7** tracks available from [**Tedjimo yomigY**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/223) are masterpieces.
 Seriously, there's no other way to put it.